Linux

 If you do not want to type ssh -i ~/.ssh/router-admin [email protected]

-everytime to authenticate into the serverm, configure the file ~/.ssh/config
+everytime to authenticate into the serverm, on your computer, configure the file ~/.ssh/config

 as following: